garrandall/popular-music-data/tracks/diamond-in-the-back-ludacris.md

 I hope he come back with enough to let me borrow some change At least for the summer
-And if he don't let me borrow nothin, but ask me what I want Ima tell him I wanna...
+And if he don't let me borrow nothin, but ask me what I want Ima tell him I wanna

 Why can't I walk with a limp mama? won't be no drama For goodness sakes, Im just a kid